gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 Functional programming is no different.
 There are primitives, and they can be combined to quickly achieve the goal.
-Due to the fact that underlying primitives are well-written, the combined outcome also tends to be excellent.
+Due to the fact that underlying primitives are well-written and have no side effects, the combined outcome also tends to be excellent.

 Let's take a look at the notion of emptiness provided by the `Empty` class from `Gapotchenko.FX` assembly.